Howden: 19th century

 Representatives of the British Army attended the fair, and it is thought that Wellington's cavalry used horses bought at Howden in the Napoleonic Wars.

+Howden Town Hall was completed in 1851.

 Howden Floral and Horticultural Society was formed in 1854 and held its first exhibition on Thursday 16 August 1855.
 This took place in the field adjoining the Bishop's Manor House, which was kindly lent by Mr G. Clark.

 Due to the outbreak of the First and Second World Wars, the shows were halted from 1914 to 1920 and again between 1940 and 1946, but have been held every year since.
 The hundredth Howden Show was held in 1979 and it was then that it became a two-day event.

 In 2007 the show returned to its traditional home in the Ashes and also reverted to its original one-day format.

 The annual Howden Horticultural and Agricultural show is now held on the first Sunday in July.

 Howden's architecture is chiefly from the Georgian and Victorian eras, most of the town centre exclusively being built in this period.
 Most of Howden's pubs were built during this time, and it is said that, at one point, there were more pubs in Howden per square half-mile than anywhere else in the country.

-One notable piece of architecture from this period is the Catholic Church of the Sacred Heart located at the junction of Knedlington Road and Buttfield Road.
+One notable piece of architecture from this period is the Catholic Sacred Heart Church, Howden located at the junction of Knedlington Road and Buttfield Road.
 It is one of the early works of the distinguished architect, Joseph Aloysius Hansom, who later became famous for designing the hansom cab.
 However Hansom's greatest achievements were the churches (mostly Catholic) he designed, the most notable of which are St Walburge's in Preston (the church with the highest spire in England), the Holy Name in Manchester and what is now Arundel Cathedral.
 The Sacred Heart Church in Howden was opened in 1850 and is comparatively modest in size and simple in design, but nevertheless is clearly a work of some distinction.

 Howden's first railway station opened in 1840 and a second on the Hull and Barnsley Railway was open between 1885 and 1955.

 The town was the scene of the Howden rail accident in 1840, which killed five passengers when a large iron casting fell from a wagon, and derailed the train.
 It was one of the first accidents to be investigated by the new Railway Inspectorate.